 What can we learn from this trial?
 Firstly, we can rule out this combination of drugs to treat OS.
 If these results had not been published other researchers may have tried to test them in OS slowing down research.
 Now that these results are known researchers can focus their attention on different drugs.

 Secondly, although the drugs were not effective in metastatic OS, they showed some benefits for people with a type of sarcoma called angiosarcoma.
 The researchers suggest that more trials should be done on this sarcoma type.
-This highlights the importance of testing multiple different cancers in early The different stages of clinical trials that must be done to investigate a new drug.
-Phase 1 is the first stage while phase 4 is the final stage. trials.
+This highlights the importance of testing multiple different cancers in early phase trials.
 Setting up one clinical trial is a lengthy process let alone multiple trials.
 Therefore, including multiple cancers in one trial speeds up the process of testing new drugs.

 Lastly, clinical trials can shed light on why cancers respond to certain treatments.
 This study found that people with high amounts of a marker called PD-1 and high levels of immune cells called CD8 + T cells had a better response to the treatment.